benbrunyee/fulcrum-export-import/notes.md

 - "HERBICIDE APPLICATION & MONITORING RECORDS", "OTHER TREATMENTS INC EXCAVATION", "SITE MONITORING OBSERVATIONS AND RECOMMENDATIONS" not currently included in import
   - Map to "SITE VISIT RECORDS"

+# Site Visit Notes

+## JKMR

+"visit_category" = "Japanese Knotweed Management Record" for all JKMR records "record_type_japanese_knotweed" = Repeatable name for site visit "visit_type_japanese_knotweed_application_monitoring" = "visit_type" unless for Site Monitoring record then set value to "Scheduled Monitoring"?
+"treatment_types" does not go with "treatment_types", it actually pairs with "visit_type_japanese_knotweed_other"